VinserRas/VinserRas/README.md

 - 👨‍💻 All of my projects are available at [here!](here!)

-- 📄 Know about my experiences! [i use Arch Linux, btw!](i use Arch Linux, btw!)
+- 📄 Know about my experiences!
+I learned English and is using Arch Linux!

 <h3 align="left">Connect with me:</h3>
 <p align="left">